-According to Aristotle, the good life for a human being is the life of "happiness" (εὐδαιμονία).
+According to Aristotle, the good life for a human being is a life of "happiness" (εὐδαιμονία).

-This seems trivially true, as Aristotle himself notes.
-The real problem is to identify the activity or activities in which human beings find happiness most of all.
+This seems almost trivially true, as Aristotle himself notes.
+(Cf. Plato, Euthydemus 278e-279a.)
+The problem is to identify the activity or activities in which this life consists.
 Aristotle approaches this problem in terms of the "function" (ἔργον) peculiar to human beings.
-He concludes that this function consists in the exercise of reason because this is the life characteristic of human beings.
+He argues that this function and hence that happiness consists in an exercise of reason.

 "Life seems common even to plants, but we are seeking what is peculiar to man.
 So let us exclude the life of nutrition and growth.
 Next there would be a life of perception, but this also seems common to the horse, the ox, and every animal.
 The remaining possibility is some sort of practical life holding with reason (πρακτική τις τοῦ λόγον ἔχοντος)" (Nicomachean Ethics I.7.1097b-1098a).

-Since the good for a human being consists in performing the human function well, and since things perform their function well when they have their proper "virtue" (ἀρετή) or "virtues" (ἀρεταί), the good life for a human being is the "the activity of his soul in conformity with virtue, or if there are several virtues, in conformity with the best and most complete among them."
+If the good for a human being consists in performing the human function well, and if things perform their function well when they have their proper "virtue" (ἀρετή) or "virtues" (ἀρεταί), Aristotle concludes that the good life for a human being is the "the activity of his soul in conformity with virtue, or if there are several virtues, in conformity with the best and most the end among them."

-• things perform their function well when they have their proper virtues
+• things perform their functions well when they have their proper virtues

 management, rule, deliberation (ἐπιμελεῖσθαι καὶ ἄρχειν καὶ βουλεύεσθαι),